-Tooltips allow users to get contextual help or information about specific components when hovering or focusing on them.
+Tooltips show contextual help or information about specific components when a user hovers or focuses on them.

-All tooltips have labels.
-These allow users to get contextual help or information about specific items when hovering over or focusing on them.
+All tooltips have a label.
+The label communicates the contextual help or information about specific components when a user hovers over or focuses on them.

 By default, tooltips are the neutral variant.
-These are the most common because most tooltips are used to simply disclose additional information, without conveying a semantic meaning.
-The neutral variant never has an icon.
+These are the most common variant because most tooltips are used to only disclose additional information, without conveying a semantic meaning.
+The neutral variant never includes an icon.

-Three of the four tooltips (informative, positive, and negative) can have icons to support the message.
-These icons are predefined and cannot be customized.
-Unless the tooltips are being used for the exact same icons, semantic tooltips should always show the icon.
-This is essential for users with color blindness to discern message tone.
+3 of the 4 tooltip variants (informative, positive, and negative) can include an icon to supplement the messaging.
+These icons are predefined and can not be customized.
+Unless it's being used to provide context about the exact same icon, a semantic tooltip should always show an icon.
+Doing this is essential for helping users with color vision deficiency to discern the message tone.

 By default, the maximum width of a tooltip is size-2000 (160 px on desktop, 200 px on mobile).
 This can be customized to better fit your context.